-Suzanne d’Corsey was born in Palo Alto, California, in 1958.
-She grew up in various countries, including Ethiopia, India, and 6 locations across the United States, before moving to Scotland.
-She attended the University of St Andrews in 1978 for an MA Honours in Medieval History, then lived in Edinburgh and the Borders.
-Since the mid 80’s in Scotland, she has pursued her great love of story-telling in theatre and fiction, albeit interspersed with many other jobs, from running a theatre and galleries, to training cutting horses.
+Suzanne d’Corsey grew up in various countries, including Ethiopia and India, before moving to Scotland.
+She attended the University of St Andrews in 1978 for an MA Honours in Medieval History, where most of The Bonnie Road takes place, then lived in Edinburgh and the Borders.
+Since the mid 80s in Scotland, she has pursued her great love of story-telling in theatre and fiction, albeit interspersed with many other jobs, from running a theatre and galleries, to training cutting horses.

 Longbow archery provides a meditative distraction from work.
 At present, Suzanne has four longbows of varying character and weight.
 An upstart recurve has recently joined the ranks, quite a beautiful bow, which it must be to compete with the elegant longbows.
 Although a lack of time has not yet allowed Suzanne to build her own arrows, (or yew longbows) she collects feathers suitable for fletching as the forest yields them, and lives in hope that someday she’ll be able to spend the quiet winters as a bowyer and fletcher.
 Her love of traditional archery inspired a short story, "Longbow" which is included in her book of short stories, The Chaga Hunters and Other Stories.